-Gross operating margin from our NGL pipelines, storage and terminal assets for the year ended December 31, 2022 increased \$38 million when compared to the year ended December 31, 2021.
+Gross operating margin from our NGL pipelines, storage and terminal assets for the year ended December 31, 2023 increased \$409 million when compared to the year ended December 31, 2022.

-Gross operating margin for our Eastern ethane pipelines, which include our ATEX and Aegis pipelines, increased a combined \$106 million year-to-year primarily due to a 21 MBPD increase in transportation volumes on the ATEX Pipeline, which accounted for a \$60 million increase, and higher deficiency fees, which accounted for an additional \$39 million increase.
+Gross operating margin for our Eastern ethane pipelines, which include our ATEX and Aegis pipelines, increased a combined \$78 million year-to-year primarily due to a combined 73 MBPD increase in transportation volumes.